The One Place to Visit in each of Pennsylvania’s 67 Counties

 Crawford County – PennDot Road Sign Sculpture Garden: I almost didn’t go to the PennDOT Road Sign Sculpture Garden when I visited Crawford County, but I’m glad I did.
 This 1200-foot long mural is made entirely of used road signs and unlike anything I’ve ever seen before.
 For more information about visiting, check out my article about it.

 Cumberland County – US Army Heritage and Education Center: If you’ve ever driven down Interstate 81 north of Carlisle, you can’t help but notice the large collection of military equipment on the side of the road.
 This is just a small part of the US Army Heritage and Education Center at the US Army War College.
 The site features a free museum with military items dating as far back as the Revolutionary War and a walking path with recreated forts and authentic military equipment.
-Find out more on their website.
+Find out more about visiting in our article about the center.

 Dauphin County – Pennsylvania State Capitol: When the Pennsylvania State Capitol was dedicated in 1906, President Theodore Roosevelt commented that it was “the handsomest building I ever saw.”
 Today, the building is still used as the state capitol and is open daily for both self-guided and guided tours.
 While it may be over 100 years old, the words of President Roosevelt still ring true about this beautiful building.
 Find out more about visiting in my full article about the PA State Capitol.